 “There’s a very strong craft coffee culture in Chattanooga and Knoxville, so we’ll be able to source locally roasted beans until we start roasting our own,” Campisi says.

-4. Enjoy Dozens of Revitalized Downtowns in Tennessee
+4. Enjoy Dozens of Revitalized Downtowns

 A hallmark of Tennessee’s quality of life is the strength and vibrancy of its communities.